jeremynguyenn/Embedded-Kernel-Multithreading-Thread-Synchronization-Design-Patterns-IMU-MPU-sensor/README.md

 make docs
 ```

-To clean build artifacts (keep sources):
+To delete all files except artifacts and sources:

 ```bash
 make clean
 ```

-To clean everything except sources:
+To delete all files except sources:

 ```bash
 make cleanall
 ```

-Demo test files: `user_space_test.c` or `mpu9250_ipc_test.c`.

-## Installation
+## Install

-To install the MPU9250 driver on a Raspberry Pi, follow these steps.
+To install the “mpu9250_driver” for the Raspberry Pi, follow these steps.
 Ensure kernel headers are installed (`sudo apt install raspberrypi-kernel-headers`).

 ### Step 1: Navigate to the /boot Directory
 ```bash